cybercongress/go-cyber/docs/run_validator.md

 ### Prepare the staking address

 We included 1 million Ethereum addresses, over 8000 Cosmos addresses and all of `euler-4` validators addresses into the genesis file.
-This means that there's a huge chance that you alredy have some EUL tokens.
+This means that there's a huge chance that you already have some EUL tokens.
 Here are 3 ways to check this:

-If you already have a cyberd address with EUL and know the seed phrase or your private key, just restore it into your local keystore:
+If you already have a cyberd address with EUL and know the seed phrase or your private key, just restore it into your local Keystore:

 ```bash
 cyberdcli keys add <your_key_name> --recover
 cyberdcli keys show <your_key_name>
 ```

-If you have an Ethereum address that had ~0.2Eth or more at block 8080808 (on the ETH network), you probably recieved a gift and may import your Ethereum private key.
+If you have an Ethereum address that had ~0.2Eth or more at block 8080808 (on the ETH network), you probably received a gift and may import your Ethereum private key.
 To check your gift balance, paste your Ethereum address on [cyber.page](https://cyber.page).

-> Please do not import high value Ethereum accounts.
+> Please do not import high-value Ethereum accounts.
 This is not safe! cyberd software is new and has not been audited yet.

 ```bash
 cyberdcli keys add private <your_key_name>
 cyberdcli keys show <your_key_name>
 ```

-If you want to create a new acccount, use the command below:
+If you want to create a new account, use the command below:
 (You should send coins to that address to bound them later during the launch of the validator)

 ```bash